 The Maritime Crew Visa (MCV), subclass ZM988 visa scam

-The Department of Immigration and Border Protection is warning people of a scam involving the maritime crew visa (MCV).
+The Department of Home Affairs is warning people of a scam involving the maritime crew visa (MCV).

 Unscrupulous operators are charging people large sums of money (the equivalent of several thousand Australian dollars), to allegedly arrange an employment contract and visa for employment on maritime vessels (ships) travelling to or working in Australia.